In this post, I will show you the role of artificial intelligence in cybersecurity.

 It involves techniques like Machine Learning, Deep Learning, Natural Language Processing, and Computer Vision.
 AI finds applications in healthcare, finance, autonomous vehicles, virtual assistants, cybersecurity, and more.

-Cybersecurity is a critical discipline that focuses on safeguarding digital systems, networks, and sensitive information from unauthorized access, damage, and exploitation.
+Cybersecurity is a critical discipline that safeguards digital systems, networks, and sensitive information from unauthorized access, damage, and exploitation.

-In an increasingly interconnected world, where cyber threats continue to proliferate in sophistication and scale, cybersecurity plays a pivotal role in ensuring the confidentiality, integrity, and availability of data and systems.
+In an increasingly interconnected world, where cyber threats continue to increase in sophistication and scale, cybersecurity plays a pivotal role in ensuring data and systems' confidentiality, integrity, and availability.
+This has led to the uprising of several AI consulting services.